 Variable Name Label Variable Definition Dissent votes change DISSENTCH Shareholder dissent level with the remuneration report at year t less shareholder dissent level at year t-1.
-Consistent with Carter and Zamora (2009), Clarkson et al. (2011) and Monem and Ng (2013), we measure DISSENT as the ratio of the number of 'no' votes to the sum of total 'no' and total 'yes' votes on the remuneration report.
-CEO total pay CEOTREMU CEO's total pay is the CEO's all-inclusive total annual remuneration including fixed salary, short-term incentives (bonus), post-employment benefits, termination benefits and long-term incentives (equity) payments.
+Consistent with Carter and Zamora (2009), Clarkson et al. (2011) and Monem and Ng (2013), we measure DISSENT as the ratio of the number of 'no' votes to the sum of total no and total yes votes on the CEO total pay CEOTREMII CEO's total pay is the CEO's all-inclusive total annual CLO total pay CLOTILINO remuneration including fixed salary, short-term incentives (bonus), post-employment benefits, termination benefits and long-term incentives (equity) payments.
 CEO total pay change CEOTREMUCHF CEO total pay at year t less CEO total pay at t-1 scaled by CEO total pay at year t-1.
-Change in CEO's performance-based pay PBASEDREMUCH The proportion of the CEO's performance-based remuneration at year t less the proportion of the CEO's performance-based remuneration at t-1.
-The proportion of the performance-based remuneration is calculated as the sum of all short-term incentives (including cash bonus) and long-term incentives (including options and shares) divided by the CEO's total remuneration.
-Change in shareholders' return SHAREPERFCH Shareholders' annual return at year t less shareholders' annual return at t-1.
+Change in CEO's PBASEDREMUCH The proportion of the CEO's performance-based remuneration performance-based at year t less the proportion of the CEO's performance-based pay remuneration at t-1.
+The proportion of the performance-based remuneration is calculated as the sum of all short-term (including options and shares) divided by the CEO's total remuneration Change in SHAREPERFCH Shareholders' annual return at year t less shareholders' annual shareholders' return return at t-1.
 Shareholders' annual return is calculated as the closing share price at the end of year t minus closing share price at the end of year t-1 plus adjusted dividend paid per share divided by closing share price at the end of year t-1.
-CEO Duality CEO Duality A binary variable set equal to 1 if the CEO and board chair roles are held by two different persons, otherwise 0.
-CEO duality change CEOCHAIRMANCH A binary variable set equal to 1 if CEO duality improved over the year (i.e., CEO duality scored 0 last year and 1 this year), otherwise 0.
-Change in ownership concentration OWNCONCCH The percentage of shares owned by the top 20 shareholders at year t less the percentage of shares owned by the top 20 shareholders at t-1.
-Board independence BoardIndep The proportion of non-executive directors in the board Change in board independence change BOARDINDEPCH Board independence at year t less board independence at year t-1.
-Institutional ownership change INSTOWNCH The percentage of institutional ownership at year t less the percentage of institutional ownership at t-1.
-First strike FIRSTSTRIKE A binary variable set equal to 1 for 'first-strike' firms that avoided a 'second strike' and zero for matched control firms.
-Market Capitalisation МАКТСАР MKTCAP is the total market capitalization at the end of the fiscal year.
-Total Asset TASSET Total assets are the book value of total assets at year-end.
+CEO Duality CEO Duality A binary variable set equal to 1 if the CEO and board chair roles CEO CULA IDI (A MOU are held by two different persons, otherwise 0.
+CEO duality change CEOCHAIRMANCH A binary variable set equal to 1 if CEO duality improved over the year (i.e., CEO duality second 0 last year and 1 this year) the year (i.e., CEO duality scored 0 last year and 1 this year), Change in ownership OWNCONCCH The percentage of shares owned by the top 20 shareholders at concentration owneoncen vear t less the percentage of shares owned by the top 20 shareholders at shareholders at t-1.
+Board independence BoardIndep The proportion of non-executive directors in the board Change in board BOARDINDEPCH Board independence at year t less board independence at year tindependence change 1.
+Institutional INSTOWNCH The percentage of institutional ownership at year t less the ownership change percentage of institutional ownership at t-1.
+First strike FIKSTSTRIKE A binary variable set equal to 1 for 'first-strike' firms that Markat Capitalization ΜΑΚΤΟΑΡ avolueu a second strike and zero for matched control firms. warket Capitalisation WIANTCAF fiscal year Total Asset TASSET Total assets are the book value of total assets at year-end 1 5 mi 1 10000 Total assets are the book value of total assets at your end.